Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Window observables

 to account for mistuning of the charm-quark mass.
 The values of the $D_s$ mass on each ensemble are given in \cref{table:mesonMasses}.
 We use a Gaussian prior of $C_{\text{charm}}=0(1)$, following Ref.~\cite{Hatton:2020qhk}.
+Mistuning of the strange-quark mass is captured by the existing sea-mass correction term in $F^{M}(M_A)$; as previously stated, we find that our results are insensitive to the stability prior on this term.
 From our empirical Bayes procedure we find

 We also find that the charm data are sensitive to higher order discretization terms ($a^6$, $a^8$) while strange data are not.
 As before, we limit our continuum fit variations to ones in which the degrees of freedom are non-negative, using the prior of \cref{eq:emp_bayes_prior} when necessary to regulate the degrees of freedom.